-Topics The 11th Japan-Taiwan Pharmaceutical Exchange Conference held
+Topics The 11th Japan-Taiwan Pharmaceutical Exchange Conference" was held.

-The 11th Taiwan-Japan Pharmaceutical Exchange Conference was held on October 5, 2023, in a hybrid face-to-face and online format.
-2023 was the first time since 2019 that the conference was held in Taipei, Taiwan, and many participants from Taiwan's pharmaceutical authorities and industry, including Mr. Wu Shu-mei, Director of the Food and Drug Administration (TFDA), Ministry of Health and Welfare, Taiwan, participated.
+The "11th Taiwan-Japan Pharmaceutical Exchange Conference" was held on October 5, 2023, in a hybrid face-to-face and online format.
+2023 was the first time since 2019 that the conference was held in Taipei, Taiwan, and was attended by many participants from Taiwan's pharmaceutical authorities and industry, including Mr. Wu Shu-mei, Director General of the Taiwan Food and Drug Administration (TFDA), Ministry of Health and Welfare.
 The event was attended by many participants from Taiwan's pharmaceutical authorities and industry.
 A total of 24 people from the Ministry of Health, Labor and Welfare (MHLW), the Pharmaceuticals and Medical Devices Agency (PMDA), and industry also visited Taiwan from Japan.

-The Japanese side was hosted by the Japan-Taiwan Exchange Association and supported by the Pharmaceuticals and Medical Devices Agency (PMDA), the Pharmaceutical Manufacturers Association of Japan (PMAJ), and others.
-Many people from related organizations attended, including Daisuke Koga, Director of the Office of International Pharmaceutical Regulations, Pharmaceutical Affairs Bureau, Ministry of Health, Labour and Welfare (MHLW), Shinji Yada, Director of PMDA, and other Japanese regulatory authorities; Shoko Nakagawa, Executive Director (International Affairs) of the Pharmaceutical Manufacturers Association of Japan (PMDA); the Japan Federation of Medical Devices Industry (JFMDA); and other representatives from the pharmaceutical industry.
+The Japanese side was hosted by the Japan-Taiwan Exchange Association and supported by the Pharmaceuticals and Medical Devices Agency (PMDA), the JPMA, and others.
+Many people from related organizations attended, including Daisuke Koga, Director of the Office of International Pharmaceutical Regulations, Pharmaceutical Affairs Bureau, Ministry of Health, Labour and Welfare (MHLW), Shinji Yada, Director of PMDA, and other Japanese regulatory authorities; Sachiko Nakagawa, Managing Director (International Affairs) of JPMA; and the Japan Federation of Medical Devices Association (JFMDA).

 Keynote Speeches